Activating non-Hermitian skin modes by parity-time symmetry breaking: Results

-$N$ being the total number of sites.
+$N$ being the total number of sites and $\psi_{n,\mathbf{r}}$ being the amplitude of $n$-th eigenstates at $\mathbf{r}$-site.
 We have $\rm FD\approx 0,1$ or $2$ for corner, edge and 2D bulk states.
-In Fig.~\ref{fig1_corner}(c) Bottom, ${\rm FD}\approx 1$ for states with real eigenenergies, indicating their 1D edge-localized nature [Fig.~\ref{fig1_corner}(e)].
-In contrast, states with complex eigenenergies have FD closer to $0$, corresponding to the corner localization in Fig.~\ref{fig1_corner}(d).
+In Fig.~\ref{fig1_corner}c Bottom, ${\rm FD}\approx 1$ for states with real eigenenergies, indicating their 1D edge-localized nature [Fig.~\ref{fig1_corner}e].
+In contrast, states with complex eigenenergies have FD closer to $0$, corresponding to the corner localization in Fig.~\ref{fig1_corner}d. \\

-{\it Directional toggling of NHSE and symmetry-driven corner modes.--}
+\textbf{Directional toggling of NHSE and symmetry-driven corner modes.}

-Noting that $\mathcal{PT}$ symmetry plays a crucial role in determining the allowed NHSE pumping directions, we now show that it can be used to ``activate'' the NHSE \emph{exclusively} in the $x$ or $y$ directions.
+Noting that $\mathcal{PT}$ symmetry plays a crucial role in determining the allowed NHSE directions, we now show that it can be used to activate the NHSE exclusively in the $x$ or $y$ directions.
 We call this directional NHSE toggling.
-Furthermore, at an intermediatete stage of the toggling, localization exists briefly in both directions, leading to a novel mechanism for \emph{symmmetry-driven} corner modes.
+Furthermore, at an intermediate stage of the toggling, localization occurs briefly in both directions, leading to symmmetry-driven corner modes.

 To demonstrate this intriguing directional toggling of the NHSE, we tune the $\mathcal{PT}$ symmetry by varying the boundary hoppings.
 We interpolate between $x$-PBCs and $x$-OBCs with a parameter $\beta$, such that $H_{\gamma, \rm 2D}$ becomes